cirosantilli/linux-cheat/ubuntu/apt-get.md

 List of pre-installed packages perversion: <http://askubuntu.com/questions/50077/how-to-get-a-list-of-preinstalled-packages>

-Current 12.04.4 was at <http://releases.ubuntu.com/precise/ubuntu-12.04.4-desktop-i386.manifest> but may be removed once a new one comes.
+12.04.4 at <http://releases.ubuntu.com/precise/ubuntu-12.04.4-desktop-i386.manifest> but may be removed once a new one comes.

+For other versions see the parent URL.

 ##Main